GoogleCloudPlatform/cluster-toolkit/docs/tutorials/intel-select/intel-select.md

 > _`Slurm is currently being configured in the background`_

-Running the folowing command will allow monitoring the startup scripts on the controller:
+Running the following command will allow monitoring the startup scripts on the controller:

 ```bash
 gcloud compute instances get-serial-port-output --port 1 --zone us-central1-c --project <walkthrough-project-id/> slurm-hpc-intel-select-controller | grep startup-script